 The approximate size is 16" x 24" x 8" or 10 gallons.
 Make sure the bin is clean by rinsing it with tap water to remove any residues which may be harmful to the worms.
 For wooden bins, line the bottom and sides with plastic (an old shower curtain or plastic garbage bag works well).
 2- Prepare the bedding.
 Using about 50 pages, tear newspaper into 1/2" to 1" strips.
 3- Add the worms.
 4- Bury food scraps under bedding.
 Cut or break food scraps into small pieces--the smaller, the better.
 5- Place a full sheet of dry newspaper on top of the bedding.
 6- Cover and choose a spot for the bin.
 FEED, WATER and FLUFF!!! ©Jen Fong and Paula Hewitt Back to Worm Bins.
 5 Steps to Quick Compost | This Old House Mobile.
 Photo: Francesca Yorke/Getty Images Rapid or "hot" composting is a great option for impatient gardeners who don't want to wait the 6 to 12 months it takes for most compost piles to mature.

 Done right, hot compost can be ready in as little as 14 days.
 It does take a little extra work, requiring you to shred the materials and manage the pile more actively.
 But you can't beat the timeline.
 Here's how to do it: 1.
 Use equal parts by volume of green and brown materials.
 Photo: Wally Eberhart/Getty Images 2.
-See more: Your Toughest Lawn Questions Answered.
+See more: Your Toughest Lawn Questions Answered 3.
+4. 5.
 Growing Vegetables in Containers.
 Happily, most vegetables aren't fussy about what kind of vegetable container garden they grow in.
 The only basic requirements is that the vegetable container garden is large enough to hold the plant and that it has drainage holes so excess water can escape.